aditi-DS-Masters/TopicMiner/README.md

 * The methodology demonstrates how AI can **transform raw news streams into structured insights** for journalism, media monitoring, and trend analysis.

 ---

-Would you like me to also draft a **shorter academic abstract-style summary** (like for a paper or report introduction) that distills the project into 3–4 crisp paragraphs?